Who We Serve

 Why are there surrender fees?

-The surrender fees are necessary because we test each bird before it comes into our facility.
-Birds can be carriers of diseases- yet they themselves not sick.
-Other birds coming into contact with the carrier bird would then become fatally ill in a relatively short period of time.
-We routinely test for 4 different tests, however if a bird shows any signs of illness further testing will be done.
+The surrender fees are necessary because we test each bird before it comes into our main bird areas.
+They are kept in a quarantine building while we wait for the test results.
+Birds can be carriers of diseases- yet they themselves are not sick.
+Other birds coming into contact with the carrier bird could then become fatally ill in a relatively short period of time.
+We routinely test for 4 different tests, however, if a bird shows any signs of illness further testing will be done.
 We routinely test for Pachechos, Polyoma, PBFD and Chlamydia.
 There are others that we test for if we deem them necessary.
-And again, as above with the adoption fees. we do also need these funds to support the day to day needs of the Haven.
+The surrender fees basically help to cover the costs of these tests and typically nothing more.

 What is meant by permanent homes?